History of institutions for deaf education: Development and expansion

 The institution was originally located in a "small house in Fürstenwalde an der Spree".
 Reich was poor when he opened the institution and struggled to afford the school's expenses.
 He established a Jewish support organization for the deaf composed of wealthy community benefactors to help fund the continued efforts of the school.
-The support of this organization known as, "Jedide Ilmim" or "Friends of the Deaf", made possible, not only the continued security of Reich's institute, but also the opportunity for its expansion.
+The support of this organization known as "Jedide Ilmim" or "Friends of the Deaf" made possible, not only the continued security of Reich's institute, but also the opportunity for its expansion.
 In 1890, the institution was relocated to a larger facility in Weissensee near Berlin.

 Instructional methodology

 The school had a high level of educational training for its staff.
 This was supported by the results seen from final exams of the school's former students.
-In memorandum, Reich was noted for having embraced the use and practice of sign language, both in his teaching modality and in his personal life.
+In memorandum, Reich was noted for having embraced the use and practice of sign language both in his teaching modality and in his personal life.
 The school was considered to have offered curricula and upholding of educational standards in a manner that was competitively on par with other institutions of its time.
-Reich's successor, Felix Reich, suggested in 1930 that the school's primary difference, in terms of teaching philosophy, was that the use of sign language was not discouraged.
-In likeness to his father's ideals, Felix asserted that, "the development of the mind and spirit, and not simply the acquisition of language, was considered the greatest goal."
-In addition to the general education the institute also offered additional classes for gifted students or those with special needs of remedial instruction.
+Reich's successor and son, Felix Reich, suggested in 1930 that the school's primary difference, in terms of teaching philosophy, was that the use of sign language was not discouraged.
+In likeness to his father's ideals, Felix asserted that "the development of the mind and spirit, and not simply the acquisition of language, was considered the greatest goal."
+In addition to general education, the institute also offered additional classes for gifted students or those with special needs of remedial instruction.

 Influences and survival of the institution

-After Reich's death, Felix Reich, carried on his father's legacy from 1919 until the school's demise.
+After Markus Reich's death, Felix Reich carried on his father's legacy from 1919 until the school's demise.
 The oppressive forces of Adolf Hitler's Nazi ideology made continuing the school's normal functions impossible.
 Nothing remains of this institution, save a well known plaque commemorating its existence.
 The plaque reads: "From this house 146 Jewish Deaf citizens were dragged by fascist bandits and murdered in 1942.
 Memorial to the dead.
 Reminder for the living."